ManuelLeichtle/blog.camunda.org/content/post/2018/07/camunda-bpm-7100-alpha2-released.md

 * Notable Security fixes
 * Feature 3
 * Feature 4
+* More support enviorments - PostgreSQL 10.4 and MariaDB 10.3
 * [## Bug Fixes](https://app.camunda.com/jira/issues/?jql=issuetype%20%3D%20%22Bug%20Report%22%20AND%20fixVersion%20%3D%207.10.0-alpha1)

 You can <a href="https://camunda.com/download/">Download Camunda for free</a> (click on Preview Release) or <a href="https://hub.docker.com/r/camunda/camunda-bpm-platform/">Run it with Docker</a>.